A Quantum Algorithmic Approach to Multiconfigurational Valence Bond Theory: Insights from Interpretable Circuit Design: Acknowledgment

 \section{Acknowledgment}

-This project was initiated through the Mentorship Program of the Quantum Open Source Foundation (QOSF) Cohort~5.~\cite{QOSF} We are grateful to the QOSF for providing this platform.
+This project was initiated through the Mentorship Program of the Quantum Open Source Foundation (QOSF) Cohort~5.
+We are grateful to the QOSF for providing this platform.
+JSK likes to thank Stijn De Baerdemacker, Ehsan Ghasempouri, and Kjell Jorner for insightful discussions on the connections to valence bond theory as well as Oriol Vendrell and Garnet Chan for pointing out connections to GVB in prior works.
+Special thanks to Kjell for confirming that VBSCF is indeed the closest relative to G(N,M) and providing some additional references.
 We thank Philipp Schleich for giving valuable feedback to the initial manuscript.
-Furthermore we thank Nick Stair and Francesco Evangelista for providing user-friendly public access to the MRSQK~\cite{stair2020multireference} method through \textsc{qforte}~\cite{stair2022qforte}.
+Furthermore we thank Nick Stair and Francesco Evangelista for providing user-friendly public access to the MRSQK~\cite{stair2020multireference} method through \textsc{qforte}~\cite{stair2022qforte} as well as all open-source developers of the used packages and dependencies.

 \onecolumngrid